GustikS/NeuraLogic/README.md

 #### Papers

-googling "**Lifted Relational Neural Networks**" should give you a [short paper](http://ceur-ws.org/Vol-1583/CoCoNIPS_2015_paper_7.pdf) from a NIPS workshop on cognitive computation 2015, or [long version](https://www.jair.org/index.php/jair/article/view/11203)  in Journal of Artificial Intelligence Research, 2018.
+Googling "**Lifted Relational Neural Networks**" should give you a [short paper](http://ceur-ws.org/Vol-1583/CoCoNIPS_2015_paper_7.pdf) from a NIPS workshop on cognitive computation 2015, and its [long version](https://www.jair.org/index.php/jair/article/view/11203) from Journal of Artificial Intelligence Research, 2018.
+The most up-to-date description of the framework then views it as a [generalization of Graph Neural Networks](https://arxiv.org/abs/2007.06286).

-Further, you can find applications and extensions, including declarative [learning scenarios](https://link.springer.com/chapter/10.1007/978-3-319-63342-8_9) (ILP 2016) and inductive [structure learning](https://link.springer.com/chapter/10.1007/978-3-319-78090-0_10) (ILP 2017) of the programs.
+Further, you can find applications and extensions, including declarative [learning scenarios](https://link.springer.com/chapter/10.1007/978-3-319-63342-8_9) (ILP 2016) and inductive [structure learning](https://link.springer.com/chapter/10.1007/978-3-319-78090-0_10) (ILP 2017) of the learning programs.
+The most complete description of the work in its full context can then be found in my [dissertation thesis](https://gustiks.github.io/files/dissertation.pdf).

 ###### Videos
 [IJCLR 2021 joint session](https://www.youtube.com/watch?v=-5h-h0ukXk0&list=PL18_rB75vx1PkjXnkX1jiqNeNnVCbNGIh&index=39)